apku2000/Bid-n-Win-Online-Auction-Portal/README.md

 # Group17-Section B-ASE Project

 Project Title: Bid 'N' Win Auction App
-Project Description: We are aiming to make an online auction application which will be a common portal for auctioneers and bidders.
+Project Description: An online auction application which acts like a common portal for auctioneers and bidders.

 Technologies:
   1) Django and Python